neilmiddleton/neilmiddleton.github.io/source/articles/2012-04-11-heroku-asset-pipeline-faq.md

 # Allow fingerprinting of asset filenames - good for caching.
 config.assets.digest = true

-# Configure the sendfile headers for Heroku.
-"X-Accel-Redirect" is also a good value for this since Heroku use Nginx.
-config.action_dispatch.x_sendfile_header = nil
 ```

 If you're doing anything out of the ordinary this config might need some tweaking.
 See the Rails guide for more information.